 To make the gingerbread men

 - First make your flax egg.
-Place 2 tbsp ground flax seeds in a small bowl and mix with 4 tbsp cold water.
+Place 2 tablespoons ground flax seeds in a small bowl and mix with 4 tablespoons cold water.
 Stir and set aside.

 - Slowly add your non-dairy milk, a tablespoon at a time, until you have a soft dough that isn’t too sticky.
 You may not need it all.